 Definition of an adopter

 An 'adopter' is defined as 'a person who has been matched with a child for adoption'.
 An employee is 'matched with a child for adoption when an adoption agency decides that that employee would be a suitable adoptive parent for the child, either individually or jointly with another person'.
-The employee becomes the child's adopter when he or she agrees with the other person that he or she will be the adopter.
+Where two people have been matched jointly, the 'adopter' is 'whichever of them has elected to be the child's adopter for the purposes of the regulations.
+The employee becomes the child's adopter when he or she agrees with the other person, at the time at which they are matched with the child, that he or she will be the adopter.

 An employee qualifies for 52 weeks' Statutory Adoption Leave when they adopt a child in the UK if they: